4peng/Udara/README.md

 # Udara - Air Quality Monitoring System

-**Udara** ("Air" in Malay/Indonesian) is a comprehensive IoT-based Air Quality Monitoring system designed for both real-time public awareness and environmental research.
+**Udara** ("Air" in Malay) is a comprehensive IoT-based Air Quality Monitoring system designed for both real-time public awareness and environmental research.
 It features a React Native mobile app, a persistent Node.js backend, and a custom-built hardware sensor array.

 ## 🚀 Project Overview